OffchainLabs/eth-pos-devnet/README.md

  ⠿ Container eth-pos-devnet-beacon-chain-1                 Started
  ⠿ Container eth-pos-devnet-validator-1                    Started
 ```

+Each time you restart, you can wipe the old data using `make clean`.

 Next, you can inspect the logs of the different services launched.

 ```